jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### top

 ![*Fedora 22 top screenshot*](images/Chapter-09/monitoring/top/top.png "top")
+\newpage

    The top program provides a dynamic real-time view of a running system.
 It can display system summary information as well as a list of tasks currently being managed by the Linux kernel.
 When the screen comes up there is a lot of data present and at first it might not be clear what you are looking at.
 The main key you need to know is *q* which will quit and exit the top command (just like the less command.)
+The image below displays the system average loads over longer rolling periods.
+1 minute, 5 minutes, and 15 minute rolling average.

 ![*top avg*](images/Chapter-09/monitoring/top/top-avg.png "Top average")

-  This section displays the system average loads over longer rolling periods.
-1 minute, 5 minutes, and 15 minute rolling average.

-![*top usage*](images/Chapter-09/monitoring/top/top-usage.png "Top usage")

   This section tells you the number of processes, how much memory and swap is in use and how much is free.
 It also tells you the breakdown between users and system on who is using the CPU percentage wise.

-![*top processes*](images/Chapter-09/monitoring/top/top-processes.png "Top process")
+![*top usage*](images/Chapter-09/monitoring/top/top-usage.png "Top usage")

    Finally this section shows the name and individual breakdown of the processes and how much resources they are using.
 We will cover this in more detail in chapter 11.

+![*top processes*](images/Chapter-09/monitoring/top/top-processes.png "Top process")

 The ```top``` command also has the ability to sort and modify its output while running.

    Key                  Action in Top